hiltmon/hiltmon.github.io/content/blog/yahoo-finance-logger-for-slogger/index.md

 ## The Result

-Here’s what it looks like with and without details:
+Here's what it looks like with and without details:

 {{< figure src="images/yahoo-finance-slogger.jpg" width=640 height=480 >}}